zulip/zulip/docs/contributing/code-reviewing.md

 - Try clicking on any interactive elements, multiple times, in a variety of orders.
 - If the feature affects the **message view**, try it out in different types of
   narrows: topic, stream, All messages, PMs.
-- If the feature affects the **compose box** in the webapp, try both ways of [resizing the compose box](https://zulip.com/help/resize-the-compose-box).
+- If the feature affects the **compose box** in the web app, try both ways of [resizing the compose box](https://zulip.com/help/resize-the-compose-box).
   Test both stream messages and PMs.
 - If the feature might require **elevated permissions**, check it out as a user who has